simpleiot/simpleiot/docs/development.md

 devices it is interested in.
 All systems then respond with their `Point` data.
 If the timestamp of a `Point` coming in is newer than the one stored locally, it is then processed on that system.
-This ensures the latest information for all `Points` is propogated (even sensor data) and should cover most scenarios even where two people edit two different configuration parameters on the same device on two different systems and these systems later reconnect.
+This ensures the latest information for all `Points` is propagated (even sensor data) and should cover most scenarios even where two people edit two different configuration parameters on the same device on two different systems and these systems later reconnect.
 It may not be appropriate for cloud systems to request `Points` for all connected `Devices` if